Victor Mishalow: Biography

 In 2013 he became an Adjunct Research Fellow at Monash University, Melbourne, Australia.

 Awards

+Victor Mishalow received the Australian Composers Fellowship Award from the Australia Arts Council in 1986.
 Victor Mishalow was awarded the title of Merited Artist of Ukraine by Ukrainian president Leonid Kuchma in October 1999.
 In August 2009 he was awarded the Order of Merit 3rd class, by Ukrainian president Viktor Yushchenko and the Medal of "Cossack Glory" from the Hetman of the Ukrainian Cossacks for his services to Ukrainian musical culture.